Born: (Philadelphia, PA)

 In 1991 Orth met the German Auryn String Quartet at the Kuhmo Festival in Finland which culminated in Orth’s moving to Germany and eventually recording most of the Piano Quintet literature with them.
 Arriving to live in Germany in 1992 presented a unique situation for Orth, as he had no infrastructure or history there professionally.
 He has since played extensively in Europe with tours of Holland, Italy and Ireland, while maintaining a close artistic relationship with the Auryn Quartet.

-Orth was Professor at the Detmold Hochschule for Musik in Detmold from 2010.
+Orth was Professor pf Piano and Chamber Music at the Detmold Hochschule for Musik in Detmold from 2010.
 For the first of his recordings for the Challenge Label his Diabelli Variations received the Classic Central Golden Label Award.